 What sets this experience apart is that it is spontaneous, not as a result of previous exercices, fasts, methods.
 It comes all of a sudden.
 In the course of time I have learnt that this is a phenomenon that is not as rare as it may seem.I have been privileged to meet some friends, family members and people who had a similar spontaneous experience, least expecting it:

-If I have met five people who had such experience, how many more will there be?
+If I have met eight people who had such experience, how many more will there be?
 Must be hundreds of thousands all over the world.
 Yet we hear seldom of them.
 In my opinion that is because they are embarassed to confide the happening to others for fear of being called 'strange' or 'weird'.
 A similar reaction occurred to people who had a near-death-experience.
 When waking up after a coma, they related in exitement about what they had experienced, but found that hardly anyone was interested.
 They were told that these were hallucinations they shouldn't pay attention to.
 In desparation of not being understood they would organize meetings with similar patients who could understand their stories.
 I surmise that the same is happening to people who experience a spontaneous moment of enlightenment.
 They fear not being understood and remain silent about it.
 It may also be that people who have such phenomenon are so unprepared and surprised that they shy away, try to suppress it, which is a pity as they let an important moment in their lives pass without taking notice.

 Now as to the nature of these happenings, I conclude from my own experience: